rqkohistani/rqkohistani/README.md

 https://github.com/MikeCodesDotNET/ColoredBadges/tree/master/svg/dev
 -->

-- 🔭 I’m currently working on World Baton Twirling Federation (WBTF) (Drill)
+- 🔭 I’m currently working on ASP.NET at Go-Ahead Nordic and World Baton Twirling Federation (WBTF) (Drill)
 - 👨🏽‍🎓 I'm constantly learning new skills and *striving for progress*
 - 🏆 Goal: Be better than yesterday
 - ⚡ Moto: *Maintain your focus on progress rather than perfection.*